Fiona-T/pension-pal/README.md

     * Text underneath explaining to add the job/employment first, then if there is a pension attached to the job, to add this in the My Pensions page
     * Add Job page contains a form with the following mandatory fields: Company name, Date of joining, Date of leaving, Full-time or part-time
     * Add Job button to submit the form
+    * Finish date can't be before start date - helptext confirming this, along with error message if mistake is made
     * Redirect to a success page confirming the employment/job has been added, reminding the user to add the pension details now, and advising where to view/edit/delete the job details
   * Your Jobs
     * a series of cards displaying the details of all the jobs/employments the user has added to date